sqlhabit/sql-mdn-docs/pages/or.md

 title: OR operator in SQL
 description: OR is a logical operator in SQL that is used to combine multiple conditions, typically used inside a WHERE clause.
 keywords: SQL, OR, boolean, condition
-compatibility: true
 see_also_pages:
   - name: AND operator in SQL
     url: /mdn/and
 ---

-# OR Operator in SQL
+# OR operator in SQL

 The `OR` operator in SQL is used to combine multiple conditions in a `WHERE` clause, but unlike [the `AND` operator](/mdn/and), it only requires one of the conditions to be true for a row to be included in the result set.
 This makes the `OR` operator particularly useful for filtering data based on alternative criteria, allowing for more flexible and inclusive queries.